-5 from the Legendre model (i.e. accounting for non-homogeneity by post-processing).
-Figure 11 shows the estimated Pickands dependence function between the gust residuals in 10 m and 110 m separately for the stable, neutral and unstable cases.
-Using homogeneous marginals, the dependence between the gusts in the two levels is strong and seems independent of the stability of the atmosphere.
+lowing Eq.
+(10).
+Transformation to standard Fréchet is performed using the parameters for the climatological cGEV (i.e. assuming a homogeneous marginal cGEV independently at each height) and from the Legendre model (i.e. accounting for non-homogeneity by post-processing).
+Figure 11 shows the estimated Pickands dependence function between the gust residuals at 10 and 110 m respectively for the stable, neutral, and unstable cases.
+Using homogeneous marginals, the dependence between the gusts at the two levels is strong and seems independent of the stability of the atmosphere.
 Post-processing strongly reduces vertical dependencies in the residuals.
-Weakest dependence is observed in a stable atmosphere, while in an unstable atmosphere, dependence for the post-processed residuals is almost as strong as

-310 for the climatological residuals.
+The weakest dependence is observed in a stable atmosphere, whereas dependence for the post-processed residuals is almost as strong as for the climatological residuals in an unstable atmosphere.
 Variation in the dependency structure is reasonable, as the more unstable the atmosphere, the more vertical mixing is induced.

-The dependence between residual gusts at 10 m and higher levels decreased with distance in the vertical as indicated by the value of the Pickands dependency function at $\omega = 1/2$ in Fig. 12 (a).
-Again, for the climatological residuals, dependence is strong and decreases weaker with distance than for the post-processed residuals.
-The decrease in dependence with distance

-315 is largest during cases with a stable atmosphere.
-A simple relation between the strength of dependency and the distance between layers is not given, as e.g. the dependence between gusts at 110 m and 250 m is stronger than between gusts at 110 m and 10 m (Fig. 12 (b)).
+The dependence between residual gusts at 10 m and higher levels decreased with distance in the vertical, as indicated by the value of the Pickands dependency function at $\omega = 1/2$ in Fig. 12a.
+Again, for the climatological residuals, dependence is strong and decreases less with distance compared with the post-processed residuals.
+The decrease in dependence with distance is largest during cases with a stable atmosphere.
+A simple relation between the strength of the dependency and the distance between layers is not given, as e.g. the dependence between gusts at 110 and 250 m is stronger than between gusts at 110 and 10 m (Fig. 12b).